ZehsTeam/Lethal-Company-SellMyScrap/README.md

 | `edit config` | Edit config settings in the terminal. |

 ## Config Settings
-If you are experiencing any issues with config settings not working, try deleting the config file and regenerating it by launching the game.<br>
-*Reason: Config files from previous versions might have different categories and keys.*

 **Sell Settings** and **Advanced Sell Settings** will be synced with the host when joining a lobby.

 | Sell Settings | Setting type | Default value | Description |